wangshuguo1995/domain_gen/README.md

 Unfortunatley Godaddy has API restrictions that block repeated calls in succession (after 100-150?).
-Therefore Domain Gen will make requests until 'max_requests' is reached and then sleep for 60 seconds.
+Therefore Domain Gen will make requests until 'max_requests' is reached and then sleep for the 'interval' time in seconds.

 The process is repeated indefinitely until <code>ctrl-c</code> is pressed.

 For this reason 'max_requests' should be left at about 100 (lots of